z3z1ma/dbt-osmosis/README.md

 ____

-## CLI
+## YAML Management

-dbt-osmosis is ready to use as-is.
+dbt-osmosis yaml management is extremely powerful and ready to use as-is.
 To get familiar, you should run it on a fresh branch and ensure everything is backed in source control.
+You'll wonder why its not in dbt-core.
 Enjoy!

 You should set a base config in your dbt_project.yml and ensure any models within the scope of your execution plan will inherit a config/preference.
 Example below.